dalibo/sqlserver2pgsql/README.md

 -pu : postgresql username
 -pw : postgresql password
 -f  : the SQL Server structure dump file
+-p  : The parallelism used in kettle jobs: there will be this amount of sessions used to insert into PostgreSQL.
+Default to 8

 You've generated everything.
 Let's do the import: